Troubleshooting builds

 Command not found: gradle

-If you get "command not found: gradle", you need to ensure that Gradle is properly added to your PATH.
+If you get "command not found: gradle", you must ensure that Gradle is correctly added to your PATH

 JAVA_HOME is set to an invalid directory